Creamy Turkey & Wild Rice Soup

 Ingredients:

-- Garlic cloves – Fresh garlic makes all the difference!
+- Garlic cloves – Fresh garlic cloves make all the difference!

-- Dried thyme – Or use a few sprigs of fresh thyme.
+- Dried thyme – Or a few sprigs of fresh thyme.
+Dried thyme goes a long way, so measure carefully.

 How To Make Creamy Turkey & Wild Rice Soup